 Why wait until the driver’s licence?
 We can teach children safe cycling in school.
 In the Netherlands, the school children take a traffic exam on their bikes when they are just 11 years old.
 With a rite of passage on bicycles, are we surprised that the Netherlands is a cycling nation.
-The nature of a rite of passage is there is something to celebrate!
+The nature of a rite of passage is something to celebrate!

 Australia comes in last in this country comparison of bicycle use as a percentage of total number of trips.
 This will be uncomfortable for many Australians, but Australia is certainly a LOW cycling country.
 Much will need to be done to encourage cycling in Australia.
 Few ride in Australia, so it is worth looking at a country where they do.